stuartellis/stuartellis-site-hugo/content/articles/python-toolbox.md

 # Packaging Applications

-To build packaged applications, use [PyInstaller](http://www.pyinstaller.org/).
+To package applications for distributing to users, add [PyInstaller](http://www.pyinstaller.org/) to your project.
 This creates stand-alone executables that include Python itself, your code, and any other dependencies.

 To package a Python application for systems that already have Python installed, consider using [pex](https://github.com/pantsbuild/pex/).

 # Other Useful Libraries

 - [Gunicorn](https://gunicorn.org/) - Fast Web server for Python WSGI applications
+- [Jinja2](http://jinja.pocoo.org/) - Text templating, for generating HTML and other formats
 - [Matplotlib](https://matplotlib.org/) - Plotting 2D graphs and charts
 - [Pendulum](https://pendulum.eustace.io/) - Date and time parsing
 - [Pillow](https://python-pillow.org/) - Image processing